 That said, I’ve long been aware of how important mental health is, but had never before thought it something that I had to dedicate time to and work on.
 By the late summer of this year I had become aware that almost everything I was doing seemed to take more effort and give less satisfaction than was usual, and the daily niggles and typical frustrations of life had clearly been building up over quite some time.
 Fullfillment, pleasure and joy were increasingly elusive and I found myself experiencing long spells of something with which I was unfamiliar; apathy.
 I cared about very little, was going through the motions at work and had become noticeably ill-tempered.
 I had no idea of what I should do about it, so I buried my head in the sand and sought comfort, as I often do, in the consumption of a good deal of alcohol and bad choices of food.
 Inevitably something was going to have to give, and it would have to be more than just my waistline.

-Advised, encouraged and supported by my wife and children, I made the decision to disappear in mid-November to a health, wellness and detox retreat in Thailand for a month.
+Advised, encouraged and supported by my wife and children, I made the decision to disappear in mid-November to a health, wellness and detox retreat for a month.
 I needed to completely forget about work, to rediscover who I am when not wearing the hats of parent and partner, to lose as much weight as I could in a natural and safe manner and to be still and silent for an extended period.
 It was an immensely selfish choice, one that brought with it more than a generous helping of guilt, but it felt urgent and was important.
 It also hadn’t escaped my notice that a month at such a clinic in Thailand costs roughly as much as does a week at one in the UK, and that’s not a fair fight in anyone’s book.

 On November 20th I checked in to a retreat in Rawai, a small village on the southern coast of Phuket, where I found myself among a diverse range of folk from all walks of life.
 Fitness freaks, tree huggers, burnout warriors, people in need of a reset, a break from the past or a fresh start, and so many more.
 It was an environment like nothing I had ever witnessed before, and it was absolutely fascinating to witness the group dynamic shift, often markedly, on an almost daily basis as guests, each on their own journey towards better health of one kind or another, came and went.
 With a few I spent time, shared stories, exchanged encouragement and found support through a common purpose, and connecting with them helped shape my experience.